bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

    - Take the replacement node from either left or right subtree.
 Choose one and stick to it;
    - If taking it from the left subtree, we have to take the largest value from it;
    - If taking it from the right subtree, then we take the smallest value;

+# Heap
+A Heap is a special type of binary tree, of which the following requirements are satisfied:
+1. Must be a *complete* binary tree;
+2. Must satisfy the heap property, by *either*:
+   - *Max heap*: every parent node is greater than of equal to its children, or:
+   - *Min heap*: every parent node is less than or equal to its children.

+- Children are added at each level from left to right;
+- Heaps are usually implemented as arrays;
+- The maximum or minimum value will always be at the root of the tree, which is the advantage of using a heap;
+- *Heapify* is the process of converting a binary tree into a heap.
+This often has to be done after an insertion or deletion;
+- There is no required ordering among siblings.
+The important relation between values is just among parents and children.